Man finds decomposing body of previous homeowner in basement of new house

-CLEVELAND HEIGHTS, Ohio (WJW) — A man who recently purchased a home in Cleveland Heights, Ohio, found the decomposing body of the previous homeowner in the basement, representatives for the city confirmed this week.
+A man who recently purchased a home in Cleveland Heights, Ohio, found the decomposing body of the previous homeowner in the basement, representatives for the city confirmed this week.
+KTLA’s sister-station WJW reports.

 Police and firefighters were called to the home on Tuesday just after 11:40 a.m., when the new owner discovered the body.